thodan/bop_toolkit/docs/bop_datasets_format.md

   camera parameters are in files *scene_camera.json* - see below).
 * *dataset_info.md* - Dataset-specific information.
-* *test_targets_bop19.json* - A list of test targets used for the evaluation in the BOP paper [1] and in the BOP Challenge 2019.
+* *test_targets_bop19.json* - A list of test targets used for the evaluation in the BOP Challenge 2019/2020.
+The same list was used also in the ECCV 2018 paper [1], with exception of T-LESS, for which list from *test_targets_bop18.json* was used.

 *MODELTYPE*, *TRAINTYPE*, *VALTYPE* and *TESTTYPE* are optional and used if more